sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ## Objectives

-What we want to achieve with AgriSense:
+What we want to achieve with KrushiRakshak:

 ### 1. **Put Everything in One Place**
 - Combine weather, satellite images, market prices, and crop health into one app